We may earn money or products from the companies mentioned in this post.

-Kitchen Tip: What is a Roux?
+Kitchen Tip What is a Roux?

 Kitchen Tip What is a Roux?
 There are two basic ways to “thicken” sauces, gravy and stews.
 For anything that needs to be thicken I use one of two methods; roux or slurry.
 A roux is used to thicken mixtures such as soups and sauces.
 Since this post is about a roux, let’s find out “what is a slurry.”
 Slurry is a thin paste of water and starch (flour, cornstarch or arrowroot), which is added to soups, stews and sauces as a thickener.
 After the slurry has been added, the mixture is typically stirred and cooked for a few minutes in order to thicken and lose any raw taste.

 Always Happy to Help

 Kitchen Tip What is a Roux?
 A roux (ROO) is a mixture of flour and fat that, after being slowly cooked over low heat, is used to thicken mixtures such as soups and sauces.
 There are three classic roux: white, blond, and brown to dark.
 The color and flavor is determined by the length of time the mixture is cooked.
 Both white and blond roux are made with butter.
 A light roux is cooked until pale golden.
 Blond roux is cooked until it is beige.
 Both are used to thicken cream and white sauces and light soups.

 Full-flavored Brown Roux

 The fuller-flavored brown and dark roux can be made with butter, drippings, and pork or beef fat.
 It’s cooked to a deep golden brown and to a deep dark mahogany brown, sometimes called a chocolate roux and used for rich, dark soups and sauces.
 Cajun and Creole dishes use a lard-based roux which is cooked, sometimes for almost an hour, until a beautiful mahogany brown.
 This dark nutty-flavored base is used for specialties like gumbo.
 Roux thickens sauces, soups, and stews, as well as lending those dishes a special flavor.
 Cooking flour in fat inactivates an enzyme that,

 if not destroyed by high heat, interferes with flour’s thickening ability.
 Cooking flour also changes the flour’s raw taste to a toasty or nutty flavor.
 Both the flavor and the color become deeper the longer the roux cooks.

 Cooking the Flour

 In addition to improving raw flour’s flavor and color, cooking flour in fat helps to keep the starch in the flour from forming long strands or clumps when the roux is combined with a liquid.
 Keep in mind that the same weight of white roux has more thickening power than a darker roux, because the browning process causes some of the starch in the flour to break down.
 The darker the roux, the less thickening power it has.
 In addition to thickening a dish, roux will change the color of a sauce and

 lend a nutty/toasted flavor.
 Dark roux is important in Creole and Cajun cuisines, which gives gumbos and stews a unique character.